d11wtq/dm-sql-finders/README.md

 end
 ```

+The first block argument is always the current Model.
+You can optionally pass additional models to `#by_sql` and have
+them yielded into the block if you need to join.

 You may chain regular DataMapper finders onto the result (the original SQL is modified with the additions):

 ``` ruby